LJPZebra/the_tropical_river_control/readme.md

 The connection of an Arduino device is automatic if it follows this guideline:

 1. The Arduino serial server has to have a **getId** method that gives an id to the device.
-2. The Arduino serial server has to accept input as **command:value** or **command** if no value are needed.
+2. The Arduino serial server has to accept input as **command:value** or **command** if no value is needed.

 ### Non-Arduino device

-The connection of a non-Arduino device has to be manually added in the source code (see for example the Neslab_Rte class).
+A non-Arduino device's connection has to be manually added in the source code (see, for example, the Neslab_Rte class).

 ## Serial terminal

 A console to talk to devices (only Arduino automatically detected) is available in the terminal panel.
 You can list connected devices by taping **ls serial**.
 All commands allowed by the devices are available.
-For example, if you want to set the flow rate of a device named **fl** that has a **setFlowRate** method just type:
+For example, if you want to set the flow rate of a device named **fl** that has a **setFlowRate** method, just type:

 ```fl::setFlowRate:20```